Virgin Galactic: Commencement of sub-space test flights

 Just a year later, in July 2008, Richard Branson predicted the maiden space voyage would take place within 18 months.
 In October 2009, Virgin Galactic announced that initial flights would take place from Spaceport America "within two years."
 Later that year, Scaled Composites announced that White Knight Two's first SpaceShipTwo captive flights would be in early 2010.

 Both aircraft did fly together in March 2010.
-The credibility of the earlier promises of launch dates by Virgin Galactic were brought into question in October 2014 by its chief executive, George Whitesides, when he told The Guardian: "We’ve changed dramatically as a company.
+The credibility of the earlier promises of launch dates by Virgin Galactic were brought into question in October 2014 by its chief executive, George T. Whitesides, when he told The Guardian: "We've changed dramatically as a company.
 When I joined in 2010 we were mostly a marketing organisation.
-Right now we can design, build, test, and fly a rocket motor all by ourselves and all in Mojave, which I don’t think is done anywhere else on the planet".
+Right now we can design, build, test, and fly a rocket motor all by ourselves and all in Mojave, which I don't think is done anywhere else on the planet".

 On 7 December 2009, SpaceShipTwo was unveiled at the Mojave Spaceport.
 Branson told the 300 people attending, each of whom had booked rides at $200,000 each, that flights would begin "in 2011."
-However, in April 2011, Branson announced further delays, saying "I hope 18 months from now, we’ll be sitting in our spaceship and heading off into space."
+However, in April 2011, Branson announced further delays, saying "I hope 18 months from now, we'll be sitting in our spaceship and heading off into space."
 By February 2012, SpaceShipTwo had completed 15 test flights attached to White Knight Two and an additional 16 glide tests, the last of which took place in September 2011.
 A rocket-powered test flight of SpaceShipTwo took place on 29 April 2013, with an engine burn of 16 seconds duration.
 The brief flight began at an altitude of 47,000 feet and reached a maximum altitude of 55,000 feet.
 While the SS2 achieved a speed of Mach 1.2 (920 mph), this was less than half the 2,000 mph speed predicted by Richard Branson.
 SpaceShipTwo's second supersonic flight achieved a speed of 1,100 mph for 20 seconds; while this was an improvement, it fell far short of the 2,500 mph for 70 seconds required to carry six passengers into space.
 However, Branson still announced his spaceship would be capable of "launching 100 satellites every day."

 In addition to the suborbital passenger business, Virgin Galactic intended to market SpaceShipTwo for suborbital space science missions and market White Knight Two for "small satellite" launch services.
 It had planned to initiate RFPs for the satellite business in early 2010, but flights had not materialized as of 2014.